 - Database skills for study administration, data entry and manipulation of data sets.

-Al of the teaching in terms two and three is considered compulsory for all students.
+All of the teaching in terms two and three is considered compulsory for all students.
+All students attend all of the modules listed below.
 In these terms the teaching is based on a modular programme of teaching, which focuses on advanced aspects of public health and key epidemiological research areas.
-The Public Health teaching sessions are not shared with MPhil in Epidemiology students.
+The Public Health teaching sessions are not shared with MPhil in Epidemiology students, but the Advanced Epidemiology modules are.
 A major task for the second term is the Lent Essay and during this term, you will begin initial work on your thesis.